-- Residential Scale FireSmart vegetation management: the removal, reduction, or conversion of flammable plants on residential properties in order to create more fire-resistant areas in FireSmart Home Ignition Zone (within 30 m of homes and structures).
-Refer to the FireSmart Guide to Landscaping. - Community Scale FireSmart vegetation management: the removal, reduction, or conversion of flammable plants and/or thinning or pruning of trees and shrubs in culturally significant sites and green spaces. - 3.
+- 1. Residential Scale FireSmart vegetation management: the removal, reduction, or conversion of flammable plants on residential properties in order to create more fire-resistant areas in FireSmart Guide to Landscaping. - 2.
+Community Scale FireSmart vegetation management: the removal, reduction, or conversion of flammable plants and/or thinning or pruning of trees and shrubs in culturally significant sites and green spaces. - 3.
 Fuel management treatments: the manipulation or reduction of living or dead forest and grassland fuels to reduce the rate of spread and head fire intensity, and enhance the likelihood of successful suppression, generally outside of FireSmart Home Ignition Zone.
+See Appendix 4 for more information.